What is hepatitis B?

 - people with kidney disease

-Symptoms of HBV may not be apparent for months or years.
+Symptoms of acute hepatitis B may not be apparent for months.
 However, common symptoms include:

 - dark urine

 - yellowing of the whites of the eyes (sclera) and skin (jaundice)